Phaktanglung Rural Municipality: Geography

-The whole rural municipality is a part of protected area which is called Kanchenjunga Conservation Area comprises cultivated lands, forests, pastures, rivers, high altitude lakes and glaciers.
+Majority of rural municipality is a part of protected area which is called Kanchenjunga Conservation Area comprises cultivated lands, forests, pastures, rivers, high altitude lakes and glaciers.

 Constituencies

 Phaktanglung RM falls under Taplejung 1 (parliamentary constituency) and Taplejung 1(B) (provincial) constituency.

 Demography

 The total population of Phaktanglung RM is 12,017 in which female comprises 6,137 and male comprises 5,880.
 There are 2,525 households in the RM.